 Understandably, movies are the more popular choice during the Christmas season.
 However, some of the most wonderful pieces of literature are centered around this holiday, resulting in wonderful stories about family, forgiveness, and the beauty of Christ’s birth.

-Each of these fifteen books reflect the Christmas spirit in their own way, whether by directly addressing the story of Jesus’s birth or by looking at how the world celebrates the holiday.
+Each of these seventeen books reflect the Christmas spirit in their own way, whether by directly addressing the story of Jesus’s birth or by looking at how the world celebrates the holiday.
 I have loved some of these choices from a very young age and I hope that your family will come to enjoy them as well.

 1. Lois Lenski’s Christmas Stories

 This is a collection of Christmas themed stories, songs, plays, and poems pulled together by Lois Lenski, a wonderful children’s book illustrator.
 Each story, song, etc. focuses on different aspects of past Christmases around America.
 Some are Puritan, some are set in the Bayou, some are centered around a simple farmer’s Christmas.
 The choices are quaint and sweet, made even more memorable by Lenski’s lovely illustrations.

 If your students have been using Dave Raymond’s History series, these stories are a great addition to his American History and Modern World History courses.

 2. Maggie Rose: Her Birthday Christmas by Ruth Sawyer

 Maggie Rose will always hold a special place in my heart.
 Every year for as long as I can remember, my mother would read this book out loud to me and my sisters, and would always cry at the end.
 I promise you will want to try to track down this beautiful story and read it to your family this Christmas season as well.
 It is the story of a little girl, Maggie Rose, who shares a birthday with Jesus as she puts it and has always wanted to throw a fantastic celebration in honor of both birthdays.